w3ctag/design-reviews/2015/04/Upgrade_Insecure.md

 the known-upgradeable subresources could be upgraded anyway.

 This might be addressible via [CSP Pinning](http://w3c.github.io/webappsec/specs/csp-pinning/).
 However, CSP Pinning is scoped to a host (modulo include-subdomains), whereas in theory a resource could be safely upgraded on any host once the user agent has noted it is upgradeable.
 Unfortunately, this would cause non-deterministic behavior with mixed content blocking depending on a user's browsing history.

-### IDEA: Allow Sites to Signal That They Are Upgradeable Resources

-One downside of fetch (and FIrefox/Chrome/IE11/Opera's implementation of mixed content blocking) is that HSTS is applied after mixed content blocking has happened.
-So sites that are known to support HTTPS are *still* blocked.

-This spec allows a site to indicate that its subresouces should be upgraded.
-However, there is still no way for a site to say, "Upgrade me when I am a subresource, because I know I support HTTPS."

-PARTIALLY RESOLVED: After chatting with Mike West and Adam Langley, I am less convinced this is a good idea for two reasons:

-1. It introduces non-determinism for whether mixed content is blocked based on browsing history, which will be confusing to site developers.
-2. Sites who do the work of turning on HTTPS can usually do the work of sending the upgrade-insecure header at the same time, so this mechanism isn't actually useful except as a belt-and-suspenders approach to the mixed content problem.

-Given these factors, it doesn't seem worth the additional complexity to add a new signaling mechanism for upgrades or to move HSTS before mixed content checks.

 ## End Notes